kernelorg-mirror/linux_kernel_git_geliang_mptcp_net-next/Documentation/networking/mptcp-sysctl.rst

 	connection decisions and address advertisements under control of a privileged userspace program, at the cost of more netlink traffic to propagate all of the related events and commands.
+	User-defined BPF-based path managers can also be set via this sysctl.

 	This is a per-namespace sysctl.

 	* "kernel"          - In-kernel path manager
 	* "userspace"       - Userspace path manager
+	* all other strings - BPF-based path managers

 	Default: "kernel"